Research

 Dramatic changes in the microbiota and diet during early life pose a challenge to the developing immune system.
 We are exploring the mechanisms by which the immune system establishes and maintains tolerance to these environmental antigens.

-Work from the lab defined the cell types and mechanisms that instruct peripheral regulatory T cell development and tolerance to the gut microbiota during early life.
-This work identified a novel lineage of antigen-presenting cells, named Thetis cells, enriched in gut lymph nodes during early life.
+Work from the lab identified a previously uncharacterized antigen-presenting cell lineage, named Thetis cells, and demonstrated their role in instructing peripheral regulatory T cell development and tolerance to both gut microbiota and food antigens during early life.
 Our studies revealed transcriptional homology between Thetis cells and medullary thymic epithelial cells, highlighting parallels between mechanisms of thymic and peripheral tolerance.
 These discoveries raise key questions which our work seeks to address:

-What are the mechanisms by which Thetis cells instruct tolerance to the microbiota?
+What are the mechanisms by which Thetis cells instruct immune tolerance?

 Do perturbations in Thetis cell development and function lead to autoimmune and inflammatory disease?

-Dendritic cells initiate inflammatory responses against pathogens; however, resolution of inflammation and tissue regeneration is critical to restore tissue homeostasis.
-We have uncovered dendritic cell lineages with complementary roles in tissue repair, tolerance and inflammation.
+How do dendritic cells initiate diverse inflammatory responses tailored to the nature of the pathogen?
+We have uncovered two dendritic cell subsets, cDC2A and cDC2B.
 Using a combination of advanced spatial imaging techniques, single cell profiling and computational approaches to decode the cellular circuitry between dendritic cells, immune and stromal cells, our work addresses the following questions:

 What are the molecular programs underlying dendritic cell heterogeneity?